sarsamurmu/estree-toolkit/README.md

 faster alternatives for one of my projects but could not find any traverser with batteries-included.
 So I built one myself, with awesome scope analysis, it has all the things that you would need for traversing an ESTree AST.
 Also, a little bit faster than Babel.

+## Need help?
+If you need help in any kind of ESTree AST modification, then don't hesitate to open a new discussion in [Q&A Discussions](https://github.com/sarsamurmu/estree-toolkit/discussions/categories/q-a).
+I will try my best to help you :)

 ## License
 Licensed under the [MIT License](/LICENSE).